 1. Gold American Eagle

-My top gold bullion recommendation is the Gold American Eagle.
-First issued in 1986 by two U.S. Mints, Gold Eagles are the most popular gold bullion coins in the U. S. Each coin is 22-karat gold and has an image of Lady Liberty on the obverse (front) as designed by Augustus Saint-Gaudens (more on him later).
-You can see this image above, it is the first coin on the left.
+American Gold Eagle Obverse ImageMy top gold bullion recommendation is the Gold American Eagle.
+First issued in 1986 by the Philadelphia and West Point Mints, Gold Eagles are the most popular gold bullion coins in the U. S. Each coin is 22-karat gold and has an image of Lady Liberty on the obverse (front) as designed by Augustus Saint-Gaudens.
+You can see this image on the left.
 American Gold Eagle Reverse ImageThe coin's reverse image (at right) is a Nest of Eagles designed by Ms. Miley Busiek.
 Gold Eagles are backed by the U. S. government for content and purity and are widely accepted worldwide making them very liquid.

 American Eagle gold bullion coins can be purchased in four different denominations: one ounce with a $50 face value; half-ounce with a $25 face value; quarter-ounce with a face value of $10; and tenth-ounce with a $5 face value.
 You will pay more of a premium over spot gold for the half, quarter and tenth-ounce coins than the one ounce coin.
-I will talk more about premiums later.
+I will talk more about premiums below.

 2. Gold Canadian Maple Leaf

-My second bullion recommendation is from our friends to the north - the Gold Canadian Maple Leaf.
+Gold Canadian Maple Leaf Obverse ImageMy second bullion recommendation is from our friends to the north - the Gold Canadian Maple Leaf.
 Produced by the Royal Canadian Mint starting in 1979, these beautiful 24 karat gold coins are 99.99% pure gold (production of 99.999% pure gold Maple Leaf coins began in 2007).
 The Gold Maple Leaf has an image of Great Britain's Queen Elizabeth II on the obverse side.
-You can see this image above, it is the second coin on the left.
 The coin's reverse image Gold Canadian Maple Leaf Reverse Image (at right) is that of a maple leaf - Canada's national symbol.

 Gold Maple Leaf coins are guaranteed by the Government of Canada for their content/purity.
 They are as widely recognized and accepted as the U.S. Gold Eagle.
 Gold Maple Leaf bullion coins can be purchased in the following sizes: one ounce, face value of 50 Canadian dollars; half-ounce, face value of 20 Canadian dollars; quarter-ounce, face value of 10 Canadian dollars; and tenth-ounce, face value of 5 Canadian dollars.
 Premiums over spot gold are similar to American Gold Eagles.